전체메뉴

 13.1.
 Electronic submission of manuscript Manuscripts should be submitted online via the Journal of Pharmacopunctrue online manuscript submission and review system at www.journal-jop.org.
 For any further inquiry relating to manuscript submission, please contact the Editorial Office (kpi-jpharmaco@naver.com).

 13.2.
-Manuscript components Articles submitted by internet-based system should be prepared in double space on an A4 (210 × 297 mm)with a standard 12-point font using MS word format (*.doc or *.docx).
+Manuscript components Articles submitted by internet-based system should be prepared in double space on an A4 (210 × 297 mm) with a standard 12-point, Times New Roman font using MS word format (*.doc or *.docx).

 • Automatic page numbering may be used, but should not be used other kinds of automatic formatting, such as footnotes, endnotes, headers and footers.